shraddhavp/ML_AUDIO_CLASSIFICATION_PROJECT/README.md

 What is Audify?

-Audify - An Audio Classification project built by a Deep neural Network model that accuartely categorized audio samples based on thier content.
+Audify - An Audio Classification project built by a Aritificial Neural Network model that accuartely categorized audio samples based on thier content.

 Why is Audify Unique?
 How does it help real world?